 The center includes the Oslo-branch of PoreLab, which is a Center of Excellence (CoE), the former CoE, Physics of Geological Processes (PGP) and several externally financed projects.
 There are 10 professors and associate professors at the center, in addition to doctoral research fellows, postdoctoral fellows, researchers and technical and administrative staff - in total about 55 persons.

-Position as PhD Research Fellow in Rock Deformation Processes available at the Njord Centre, Department of Geosciences, University of Oslo (UiO).
+Position as PhD Research Fellow in in Rock Deformation Processes available at the Njord Centre, Departments of Geosciences and Physics.

 The fellowship period is 3 years.